AlexAvlonitis/pico_api/Readme.md

 # Pico API

 A tiny boilerplate JSON API template in ruby.
 Its minimal footprint makes it ideal for microservices or even full blown APIs.
 It has been created for those who don't need the RAILS "magic" and bloat.
-Can easily create different architectures, like STAR, CQRS..., and MVC.
+Can easily create different architectures, like STAR, CQRS, DDD..., and MVC.

 Pico API is just a collection of the fastest ruby libraries put together to form a basic API environment, with the JSON:API specification.
 It doesn't create any folder structures for your business logic, it only creates the initial configurations to get you started.